jacklam718/react-native-button-component/README.md

 4. `rnpm link react-native-linear-gradient`

 ##### FYI: I used the following third party RN packages in this package.
-You can it out if you get more info.
+You can check it out if you want to get more info.
 [react-native-linear-gradient](https://github.com/react-native-community/react-native-linear-gradient)
 <br>
 [react-native-spinkit](https://github.com/maxs15/react-native-spinkit)